Skip to Content

 “No One” can be considered as your nuclear option.
 It disables tags for everyone.

-This avoids strangers from bombarding your profile with irrelevant content.
+This prevents strangers from bombarding your profile with irrelevant content.

 How to stop receiving tag notifications from the Instagram app